Poonam-raj/nc-news-api/README.md

 You can get all the articles, all topics, an article by ID and comments by article ID.
 You can also patch an article's vote count or post a new comment to an article.

-## Hosted App NEEDS UPDATING
+## Hosted App

-This API is hosted on Heroku and can be found here: [https://poonam-nc-news.herokuapp.com/](https://poonam-nc-news.herokuapp.com/)
+This API is hosted on Render and can be found here: [https://nc-news-m9jy.onrender.com/api/](https://nc-news-m9jy.onrender.com/api/)

 ## Min Node and Postgres versions